 For the 2 lower shelves (which were some type of particle board covered in laminate) I cut a few inches off the ends, mostly because they were damaged and couldn’t be repaired, but also so they matched the length of the new top shelf.

-I purchased 1.3 yards of Keepsake Calico Cotton Fabric in Grey Texture, from Joann Fabrics.
-I decoupaged the fabric onto the bottom two shelves with mod podge.
-I added some wheels to the bottom and some jewels to the handles to complete the look.
+I purchased 1.3 yards of Keepsake Calico Cotton Fabric in Grey Texture, from Joann Fabrics and decoupaged the fabric onto the bottom two shelves with mod podge, which you’ll see below.

-Because I already had most of the supplies leftover from other projects, the only items I needed to purchase to make this bar cart were the rose gold spray paint for $5.88 and the fabric for $5.18, for a grand total of $11.06.
-I’ll drink to that!
+Because I already had some of the supplies leftover from other projects (wood board, wheels, mod podge and jewels) the only items I needed to purchase to make this bar cart were the rose gold spray paint for $5.88 and the fabric for $5.18, for a grand total of $11.06.
+I don’t know about you, but I’ll drink to that!

-Finally, I topped it off with some really cute decor and alcohol of course.
-Cheers! ?
+Finally, I topped it off with some cute decor and alcohol of course.
+Cheers!